weaviate/weaviate-io/developers/weaviate/configuration/backups.md

 1. Enable the module
     - Add the module name to the `ENABLE_MODULES` environment variable
     - On Weaviate Cloud instances, a relevant default module is enabled
-2. Configure the required environment variables
+2. Configure the required modules
+    - Option 1: Set the necessary environment variables
+    - Option 2 (Kubernetes): Configure the [Helm chart values](#kubernetes-configuration)

 Note multiple providers can be enabled simultaneously